adipandas/adipandas.github.io/_portfolio/flyingrobot.md

 This is the demonstration of autonomous quadrotor developed by me using [Robot Operating System (ROS)](http://www.ros.org/) and [Pixhawk Firmware](https://px4.io/).

-This project was completed at University of Cincinnati as a part of [Cooperative Distributed Systems Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html).
+This project was completed at the University of Cincinnati as a part of [Cooperative Distributed Systems Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html).
 The objective of the project was to develop a robot to assist first responders in search and rescue missions in the post-disaster scenarios.
-The robot was designed and developed with an intension of flying in the cluttered indoor environment without GPS or any external positioning feedback.
+The robot was designed and developed to fly in the cluttered indoor environment without GPS or any external positioning feedback.

-For obstacle avoidance, laser sensors as well as sonar sensors were used.
-Robot was equiped with a camera in order to do object detection.
+For obstacle avoidance, laser sensors, as well as sonar sensors, were used.
+The robot was equipped with a camera to do object detection.
 For object detection, [YOLO](https://pjreddie.com/darknet/yolo/) was used.

 Video Links:
 * [Pixhawk for Quadcopter Waypoint Navigation using External Position Estimation](https://youtu.be/U_rrq_xeDkc)